AllenCellModeling/actk/docs/dataset_fields.md

 * **Units:** None

 ### DiagnosticSheetPath
 * **Description:** The path to view a diagnostic or "contact" sheet of the cells produced by the pipeline grouped by metadata.
 Useful for quality control.
-This file is generated from the "MakeDiagnosticSheet" step.
+This file is generated from the "DiagnosticSheets" step.
 * **Example(s):** /allen/aics/modeling/jacksonb/data/example_fov_dianostics.png
 * **Units:** None